MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAuthenticationMethodPolicy.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-AUTHENTICATIONMETHODCONFIGURATIONS <IMicrosoftGraphAuthenticationMethodConfiguration\[]>: Represents the settings for each authentication method.
+AUTHENTICATIONMETHODCONFIGURATIONS <IMicrosoftGraphAuthenticationMethodConfiguration[]>: Represents the settings for each authentication method.
 Automatically expanded on GET /policies/authenticationMethodsPolicy.
   - `[Id <String>]`:
   - `[State <String>]`: authenticationMethodState

-BODYPARAMETER `<IMicrosoftGraphAuthenticationMethodsPolicy>`: authenticationMethodsPolicy
+BODYPARAMETER <IMicrosoftGraphAuthenticationMethodsPolicy>: authenticationMethodsPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[AuthenticationMethodConfigurations <IMicrosoftGraphAuthenticationMethodConfiguration[]>]`: Represents the settings for each authentication method.
 Automatically expanded on GET /policies/authenticationMethodsPolicy.
     - `[Id <String>]`:
     - `[State <String>]`: authenticationMethodState
   - `[Description <String>]`: A description of the policy.
+Read-only.
   - `[DisplayName <String>]`: The name of the policy.
+Read-only.
   - `[LastModifiedDateTime <DateTime?>]`: The date and time of the last update to the policy.
+Read-only.
   - `[PolicyVersion <String>]`: The version of the policy in use.
+Read-only.
   - `[ReconfirmationInDays <Int32?>]`:
   - `[RegistrationEnforcement <IMicrosoftGraphRegistrationEnforcement>]`: registrationEnforcement
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AuthenticationMethodsRegistrationCampaign <IMicrosoftGraphAuthenticationMethodsRegistrationCampaign>]`: authenticationMethodsRegistrationCampaign
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[ExcludeTargets <IMicrosoftGraphExcludeTarget[]>]`: Users and groups of users that are excluded from being prompted to set up the authentication method.
-        - `[Id <String>]`: The object identifier of an Azure AD user or group.
+        - `[Id <String>]`: The object identifier of an Azure Active Directory user or group.
         - `[TargetType <String>]`: authenticationMethodTargetType
       - `[IncludeTargets <IMicrosoftGraphAuthenticationMethodsRegistrationCampaignIncludeTarget[]>]`: Users and groups of users that are prompted to set up the authentication method.
-        - `[Id <String>]`: The object identifier of an Azure AD user or group.
+        - `[Id <String>]`: The object identifier of an Azure Active Directory user or group.
         - `[TargetType <String>]`: authenticationMethodTargetType
         - `[TargetedAuthenticationMethod <String>]`: The authentication method that the user is prompted to register.
 The value must be microsoftAuthenticator.
       - `[SnoozeDurationInDays <Int32?>]`: Specifies the number of days that the user sees a prompt again if they select 'Not now' and snoozes the prompt.
-Minimum 0 days.
+Minimum: 0 days.
 Maximum: 14 days.
-If the value is '0' - The user is prompted during every MFA attempt.
+If the value is '0', the user is prompted during every MFA attempt.
       - `[State <String>]`: advancedConfigState

-REGISTRATIONENFORCEMENT `<IMicrosoftGraphRegistrationEnforcement>`: registrationEnforcement
+REGISTRATIONENFORCEMENT <IMicrosoftGraphRegistrationEnforcement>: registrationEnforcement
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AuthenticationMethodsRegistrationCampaign <IMicrosoftGraphAuthenticationMethodsRegistrationCampaign>]`: authenticationMethodsRegistrationCampaign
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ExcludeTargets <IMicrosoftGraphExcludeTarget[]>]`: Users and groups of users that are excluded from being prompted to set up the authentication method.
-      - `[Id <String>]`: The object identifier of an Azure AD user or group.
+      - `[Id <String>]`: The object identifier of an Azure Active Directory user or group.
       - `[TargetType <String>]`: authenticationMethodTargetType
     - `[IncludeTargets <IMicrosoftGraphAuthenticationMethodsRegistrationCampaignIncludeTarget[]>]`: Users and groups of users that are prompted to set up the authentication method.
-      - `[Id <String>]`: The object identifier of an Azure AD user or group.
+      - `[Id <String>]`: The object identifier of an Azure Active Directory user or group.
       - `[TargetType <String>]`: authenticationMethodTargetType
       - `[TargetedAuthenticationMethod <String>]`: The authentication method that the user is prompted to register.
 The value must be microsoftAuthenticator.
     - `[SnoozeDurationInDays <Int32?>]`: Specifies the number of days that the user sees a prompt again if they select 'Not now' and snoozes the prompt.
-Minimum 0 days.
+Minimum: 0 days.
 Maximum: 14 days.
-If the value is '0' - The user is prompted during every MFA attempt.
+If the value is '0', the user is prompted during every MFA attempt.
     - `[State <String>]`: advancedConfigState

 ## RELATED LINKS